nghin/vacsf.org.dev/_posts/meditations/2016-02-15-Deliberate-Sinning.md

 ##### Christ

-- make perfect the worshippers
+- make perfect the worshippers (perfection is required so we may enter God's presence&mdash;Matthew 5:48)
 - offered once for all and never to be repeated again
 - no further consciousness of sins
 - can take away sins